Read This First

 Prompt 3: Provide a table of global regions with strong innovation hubs, and describe the unique feature of the hub that generates and maintains innovation.

-The central claim is this: Below is a table that outlines various global regions known for their strong innovation hubs, along with a description of the unique features that generate and maintain innovation in each hub.
+In plain terms: Below is a table that outlines various global regions known for their strong innovation hubs, along with a description of the unique features that generate and maintain innovation in each hub.

 One honest test after reading is whether the reader can use Where Ideas Take Root to sort a live borderline case or answer a serious objection about Innovation Attractors.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.